 As a measure of the market’s under-penetration, Arabic accounts for about 5% of the world’s Internet users, but Arabic content on the Internet comprises only 1.5% of the total.
 Only one in 20 Fortune 500 websites is in Arabic and only a quarter of the top 100 global businesses offer Arabic content.

 The new generation of entrepreneurs is filling the growing demand for localized media in Arab markets.
 Leveraging the low cost-to-build digital products, they’re revamping MENA’s delivery of education, healthcare, and other vital services—transforming their communities in the process.

 They’re building their companies in a growing number of start-up “ecosystems” — Dubai, Riyadh and Amman, ranked 10th best city in the world for launching a tech start-up.

-From a ground-level perspective, it’s clear that the region’s most valuable asset is no longer its vaunted energy reserves, but rather human capital.
-As history has shown, societies that can unlock human capital are likelier to transform themselves into stable and prosperous economies.
+From a ground-level perspective, it’s clear that the region’s most valuable asset is no longer its vaunted energy reserves, but rather its human capital.
+As history has shown, societies that unlock human capital can transform themselves into stable and prosperous economies.

 This is a defining moment.
-The MENA region finds itself at a critical crossroads.
-While unrest and conflict continue to grab headlines and crowd out competing narratives, pioneering tech entrepreneurs are unsung agents of change across the region.
-Their impact at both the regional and community levels may ultimately rival the effects of persistent instability.
+The region finds itself at a critical crossroads.
+While unrest and conflict grab headlines and crowd out competing narratives, pioneering tech entrepreneurs are unsung agents of change.
+Their impact at both the regional and community levels may ultimately squelch the persistent instability.